thoughtbot/superglue/docs/concepts.md

 the `data.dashboard.key_metrics_chart` node without executing other nodes in your template.

-Finally Breezy on the client side will receive the node, immutably graft it into your Redux state in the same exact path and hand it over to your component to render.
+Finally, Breezy on the client-side will receive the node, immutably graft it into your Redux state in the same exact path and hand it over to your component to render.